epohs/cs-blog/README.md

   - When `show_form` is false we need a `form_denied_msg` arg.
 - Rework on-page error display to handle non-error messages.
   - Create a new Routing::redirect_with_err() method.
-This method will take a url_for string, and a level string, and a code string.
-It will set a session var with this level and code, then it will redirect_to the url with the query var.
+This method will take a url_for string, and a level string, and a code string, and optional data array.
+It will set a session var with this level, and code, and data, then it will redirect_to the url with the query var.
   - Change all redirect_to() that have errors to redirect_with_err().
   - Rename Page::errors property to page_messages.
   - Move $acceptable_levels to a class property.
 Set in construct.
   - Rename all Page methods that are _error related to more generic
   - Change Page::handle_queryvar_errs() to a more generic handle_queryvar_msg() that
   will parse the message type.
+    - This method will check the error code and level against the session and if they don't match, redirect.
+    - It will also look for data in the session and build the output using this if it is there.
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.